You can all go to hell, and I will go to Texas.Davy Crockett

 To enjoy the Santa Elena canyon, you must hike for 1.7 miles first.
 While the hike to the canyon is easy, a significant portion of the trail is located at the edge of the river with 1500 feet walls on either side.
 You will have stunning views of the Santa Elena Canyon, but the fun doesn’t stop there.
 Kick off your shoes and wade the river.
 It is a joyful and cooling experience.
 One of our best memories!

 Luna, a Mexican farmer, lived in this homemade hut in the Chihuahuan desert for over 60 years.
-This place offers a look at the primitive way of living.
+This place offers a look at less advanced way of living.
 You will find the cabin on Old Maverick Road and will be intrigued by this shelter/house from the 1890s.
 Moreover, informational signs on the site provide a deeper insight into the hut.

 Balanced Rock is a giant boulder perfectly perched on two massive sandstones.
 To look at this natural wonder, you must hike almost 2 miles.
 The trail is relatively flat, and the last chunk of the trail leads uphill, which can be adventurous for some people.
 The Hikers can sometimes spot colorful lizards in the area that you won’t be able to see anywhere else.
 The landscape with these unique formations is a testament to how nature works in mysterious ways!